 “24 suites and 70 games – you can imagine how much time that maneuvering took up before the actual cleaning happened,” said Ruzow.
 “Whatever cleaning did happen didn’t make the carpets look fresh at all.
 It was an endless cycle of unattractiveness throughout.”

-To create an attractive, luxurious ambience in each new suite, the design team selected Armstrong® Natural Creations luxury flooring.
+Solution To create an attractive, luxurious ambience in each new suite, the design team selected Armstrong® Natural Creations luxury flooring.
 Elizabeth Thomason, a sales representative and designer with the iconic Lancaster-based brand, was able to communicate her vision through sketches, and make sure the walls and flooring coordinated perfectly.

 “It was a task for floor patterns for each suite as some were larger than others.
 The Natural Creations line of resilient flooring makes each suite classier and provides easier maintenance,” said Thomason.